Preparing for Small Business Saturday

 In the consumer space, many people are seeking out opportunities to shop small and give their dollars to a local business owner rather than a big box store.
 But how do you achieve successful results by participating in Small Business Saturday?

 Sandwiched in between Black Friday and Cyber Monday, it’s easy for small business owners to feel like they need to be on the same level as large retailers.
 In reality, the best thing small business owners can do is be true to themselves and their business.
-The numbers have shown people want to shop small, and while they also shop big, they appreciate the uniqueness small business owner’s offer.
-One thing that is crucial when competing against big retailers, is to make yourself known.
-The American Express Small Business Saturday website offers all kinds of resources to help your business stand out.
-From window stickers, to website and social media images, they make it easy for small business owners to advertise that they are participating in Small Business Saturday.
+The numbers have shown people want to shop small, and while they also shop big, they appreciate the uniqueness that small business owner’s offer.
+Some ways that you can consider celebrating Small Business Saturday are:

 Small Business Saturday is a day you don’t want to miss as a small business owner.
-You have a whole month to prepare.
+You still have plenty of time to prepare and come up with a promotion that’s great for your business.
 If you’re still stuck, Entrepreneur has 21 simple ideas for a successful Small Business Saturday.